What is Freight Factoring?

 Activate Our Lowest Rate

-How Freight Factoring Works for Trucking Companies
+How Freight Factoring Works (Step by Step)

 Most trucking factoring companies follow a similar process that allows carriers to submit completed freight invoices and receive funding quickly.
 Instead of waiting on broker payment terms, trucking companies can access working capital within hours and continue operating without interruption.